sthagen/oasis-open-openc2-yuuki/README.md

 ## Transport Functions

-Yuuki Consumer functions require it has OpenC2 to read.
+Yuuki's Consumer functions require it has OpenC2 to read.
 Transport functions are how that happens.
-These are found under /openc2_arch/transports and have \_\_init__, config and transport functions.
+These are found under `/openc2_arch/transports` and have `__init__,` `config` and `transport` functions.
-These were not listed with the other core parts of Yuuki onl because they interact with its Consumer logic very little.
+These were not listed with the other core parts of Yuuki only because they interact with its Consumer logic very little.
 They are very important, but they deal with transporting serialized messages, not OpenC2 Commands.
 This is where your connection info is sent to properly establish connections.
 Tinker with caution!!!

 ### HTTP